 Still, it took more than two years of trial and error until he achieved an elite delicacy — forms eight inches in diameter, three inches high, with only a 1/16-inch wall of thickness throughout, “hollowed out through a one-inch diameter hole,” he describes.

 Ellsworth’s “Homage” series honors the landscape and architecture of the American Southwest.
 Another series, “Spirit Form,” was inspired by a Hopi-Tewa woman: “She made tiny pots with beautiful painted surfaces done with yucca-fiber brushes.”

 Despite decades of experience, Ellsworth says he can still be surprised.
 “It’s a consistent part of the making process.
 Without surprises, objects become predictable.”

 David Ellsworth, Weaverville.
 The artist is a founding member of the American Association of Woodturners and served as the organization’s president from 1986–1991.
-He is a featured summer artist at Momentum Gallery (24 North Lexington Ave.) in downtown Asheville, with a show opening Thursday, June 27 (reception 5-8pm), and running through the end of August.
+Ellsworth’s work can be seen at Momentum Gallery (52 Broadway St., Asheville, momentumgallery.com), with a show opening Thursday, June 27 (reception 5-8pm), and running through the end of August.
 For more information, including studio appointments, see ellsworthstudios.com.